 It may be helpful to remind ourselves of a perspective published some time ago in The New York Times.

-In this article, some recent research into the use of screens was reviewed, and some questions raised.
+In this article, research into the use of screens was reviewed, and some questions raised.
 I found one question the most compelling part of the article.
 Is screen time a meaningful concept anymore?
 Have we moved into the sort of constant and varied use that our relation to the use of these devices is now far more complex than the now outdated terms, screentime, can mean?
 The article offers a new word to replace screen time, the screenome.
 Screenome, how does that bizarre word help anything?